Addressing Whiteness: The Key to Advancing Racial Equity

 White Fragility Tool: A tool for white accomplices

-This workshop is ideal for white folks dedicated to racial justice, institutional staff and executives, church leaders, and community advocates.
+This workshop geared for white folks dedicated to racial justice, institutional staff and executives, church leaders, and community advocates interested in dismantling their white fragility.

 Creative InSurgency: race, Place & Arts leadership